MarkCDavid/vilnius-tech-checkers/RULES.md

 ## End of game
 * Player wins if they capture all of the enemy pieces
-* Draw if the opponent has no legal moves or if players agree to a draw
+* Draw if the opponent has no legal backend.moves or if players agree to a draw